How to Get Rid of Malware from your Windows PC

 Step#4: Scan your PC with any On-Demand Scanners

 Before you proceed with this step, you need to download an installer of any of the abovementioned on-demand scanners.
 After you’ve downloaded and installed the program, be sure to run an update first before you do a scan.
 Doing this will update your scanner’s database and library of known malware types and variants currently out there; thus, increasing its chances of detecting more types of infections in your computer.

 Malware attacks can destroy Windows system files and mess up your PC’s settings.
 One typical feature of a malware infection is to change your web browser’s homepage to reinfect your system, display ads, hamper your browsing activity, and basically to annoy the @#$% out of you.
 (Ooops!)

-So before you pull up you’re a browse, review your homepage and connection settings.
+So before you do anything, review your homepage and connection settings.
 For IE, click the Windows Start Button, go to Control Panel, and then click Internet Options.
 Go to the homepage settings under the General tab, and make sure that you don’t see a website listed there that you have nothing to do with.